tidyverse/tidytemplate/README.md

 # tidytemplate

 tidytemplate provides a custom [pkgdown](http://hadley.github.io/pkgdown/) template for core tidyverse packages (i.e. packages hosted by the [tidyverse organisation](http://github.com/tidyverse)).
-Please don't use it for you own package.
+Please don't use it for your own package.

 The theme is built on top of the [paper bootswatch theme](https://bootswatch.com/paper/).